-Stories are probably the oldest and most enduring form of entertainment we have, and for good reason.
+Motivational stories are probably the oldest and most enduring form of entertainment we have, and for good reason.
 From the moment we’re able to understand, young or old we love a good plot line.
 Audio or book or played out on the big screen, we all buy into the joy of a story unfolding.
 And one of the best-loved formats is a timeless parable.
-These motivational stories have been around for so long in some cases that their author is unknown.
+The inspirational stories below have been around for so long in some cases that their author is unknown.
 Yet they live on.

 Some of these anecdotes I recall from my school days, others I’ve heard more recently.
 But they all share a common theme: